9:00 – 16:00

 The cave is characterized by two parts, very different from each other: while the entrance roof is low and narrow, we will find ourselves, for the first dozens of meters, between high walls, which are smooth, almost glass-like, due to the lava blunting action… a rather surprising and evocative view.

 Thereafter, making our way down, the cave becomes a lava tunnel whose height decreases until it will not allow us to keep a standing a posture.
 Here everything changes: the walls’ surface becomes scoriaceus and the vault is now characterized by the beautiful formations of “dog’s teeth”.

-Once we resurface, we start back on the path, trekking up and, after about half a km, we reach the Ox Valley's edge.
+Once we resurface, we start back on the path, trekking up and, after about half a km, we reach the Valle del Bove’s edge.
 Before our eyes, a breathtaking view: the whole valley looms with its 35 square km made of lava flows, overlapping each other as of the last 50 years.

-Observing the landscape we can also easily recognize the geological structure that was here before Etna existed and that, because of its collapse, gave way to the Ox Valley about 9000 years ago.
+Observing the landscape, we can also easily recognize the geological structure that was here before Etna existed and that, because of its collapse, gave way to the Valle del Bove about 8000 years ago.

-In this place we can appreciate the magmatic dikes, an interesting formation here which particuraly noticeable, as well as some extinct craters.
-Another valley’s feature that will definitely catch he viewer’s eye is the so called Cicirara stone.
+In this place, we can appreciate the magmatic dikes, an interesting formation here which particularly noticeable, as well as some extinct craters.
+Another valley’s feature that will definitely catch the viewer’s eye is the so called Cicirara stone.

 We keep moving towards Pizzi Deneri peak, following the valley’s edge for some hundreds meters, until we get to the eruptive vents of 1928.

 Lasciamo il crinale, superiamo la colata dell’eruzione del 1928 e ci dirigiamo verso Monte Frumento delle Concazze, uno dei crateri laterali più grandi dell’Etna, alto 2150 m, formatosi circa 3500 anni fa.